duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 - Owner and operator addresses
 - Approved status (boolean)

-This table is used for analyzing blanket approvals for ERC721 token collections on the arbitrum network.
+This table is used for analyzing blanket approvals for ERC721 token collections on the Blast network.

 {% enddocs %}